Dr. Gary Tanchak, D.C.

 We’re glad the Achedaway Pro comes in a nice two-zipper carrying case.

-achedaway pro package box
+achedaway pro massage gun: package box

 Achedaway Pro comes with a carrying case.